 7. Was George Washington's decision to engage the British in the New York and New Jersey campaign of 1776 counterproductive to overall American strategic interests?

-8. How well did the Patriots use information operations, deception, and intelligence during the American War for Independence?
+8. Was the use of information operations, deception, and intelligence during the American War for Independence decisive?